 Fly fishing is particularly good along the shallower edges, including where the Wallowa River and smaller tributaries enter the lake.

 Find some other details about trout fishing in this article: Trout Fishing: Basic How-To Techniques and Tips.)

 “The most important things to remember while fishing for large rainbows is a long handled net and (to) have your drag set loose.
 These huge brooders will not be landed until they are tired.
 They are way too heavy to lift them out of the water.”

-Gina Barstad and her husband, Bob, from May to mid-September each year operate Wallowa Lake Marina, which rents fishing boats and sells tackle, bait and other supplies.
+Gina Barstad contributed to this article.
+She and her husband, Bob, from May to mid-September each year operate Wallowa Lake Marina, which rents fishing boats and sells tackle, bait and other supplies.